CharlesRethman/users-tasks-manager/README.md

 The project was initiated with the Swagger-Node codegen, an npm package that was installed globally (`$ swagger project create users-tasks-manager`).
 This README was written up.
 The project, which is just a 'Hello World' at this stage, can be tested by running `$ swagger project start` and using the supplied command `$ curl http://127.0.0.1:10010/hello?name=Scott`.
 The Swagger spec file is edited with `$ swagger project edit`.

+### Editing the Swagger Spec

+Project port changed to `3000` and base route to `api/`, as per requirements.
+Test file copied over for easy ref.